jackie-daytona/jackie-daytona/README.md

 * Revamping a "chess variant" final project from my Intro to CS II class to add full game functionality, a GUI, and cleaner logic
 * A website for my father to upgrade his fantasy golf league from pen and paper to the information superhighway
     - Using Java, Spring Boot and Angular -- still designing this one!
-* Learning through work: building out Python and AWS automation to handle daily reporting and data workflows
+* Learning on the job: building out Python and AWS automation to handle daily reporting and data workflows

 <!--
 **jackie-daytona/jackie-daytona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.